-Day 19: Thursday 29 October, Viña del Mar - Panquehue - Santiago
+Day 19: Thursday 27 October, Viña del Mar - Panquehue - Santiago

-- Viña Errazurit garden visit and lunch - Private garden in Aconcagua Valley to be confirmed
+- Viña Errazurit garden by Juan Grimm

+- San Esteban winery visit and lunch

+- Private garden in Aconcagua Valley to be confirmed

 Nestled between the coast and the Santiago metropolitan area is the Aconcagua Valley.
 As we make our way along the valley we will visit the Viña Errazurit, a winery founded in 1870 by Don Maximiano Errázurid.
 It is now one of Chile's most successful award winning wineries.
-Here we will enjoy lunch and a wine-tasting, and will also visit the garden designed by Juan Grimm - the 'grand master' of Chilean garden design.
+Here we will visit the garden designed by Juan Grimm - the 'grand master' of Chilean garden design.
+We continue to San Esteban winery where we enjoy lunch and a wine-tasting with views over the valley and mountain range.
+Of particular interest is the archaeological site that lies within the property, where we see a petroglyph rock carving that date that may be up to 1000 years old.
 Before we return to Santiago, we will also visit one of the smaller private gardens in the Aconcagua Valley.
 (Overnight Santiago) BL

-Day 20: Friday 30 October, Santiago
+Day 20: Friday 28 October, Santiago

-- Museo Nacional de Bellas Artes - Afternoon Program to be confirmed
+- Museo Nacional de Bellas Artes

+- Cousiño Palace Garden

+- Parque Quinta Normal